wonma/100-days-of-code/log.md

 **Thoughts**
 - At least, I'm getting used to all these abstract concepts and most importantly growing more interest in the topic 'data structure'.

+---

+### Day 124: March 3, Friday

+**Today's Progress**
+[Coursera - Coding Interview]
+- Learned about advanced data structures: hash tables, heaps, graphs
+  - Hash tables: reduces the key to a small, manageable size, which acts as the index indicator.
+Quick search! (e.g. dictionaries, database indexes, caces, sets.)
+  - Heaps: Specialized purpose of heaps is identifying the most important item and returning it in the shortest time possible, queuing the next item of importance.
+The highest or lowest priority element is always stored at the root.
+O(1) because the item to retrieve is always at the root whether it's the lowest value or highest value. (e.g. interview scheduling, CPU routers)
+  - Graphs: comprised of nodes and edges.
+The node is where the data is stored.
+The edge is a connection between two nodes. (directed vs. undirected / weighted vs. unweighted)

+[Natours CSS Project]
+- How to use SASS for media queries (@content, @if)
+- Mobile-first vs. Desktop-first approach (min-width vs. max-width)
+- How to decide breakpoints

+**Thoughts**
+- I'm building muscles that help pull me up to the next level.
+Welcoming the feeling of uncertainty and difficulty.

 <!--

 <!-- ### Day 1: June 27, Monday